Rabbi Meir: Tomb by the Sea of Galilee

-A tomb by the Sea of Galilee has been associated with a certain "Rabbi Meir" since at least 1210 CE, when Samuel ben Samson recorded that "Before we arrived in [Tiberias] we saw the tomb of Rabbi Meir"; however it cannot be the tomb of the tanna, who died in Assos and was buried by the sea.
+The tomb of a certain "Rabbi Meir" has been described as abutting the Sea of Galilee since at least 1210 CE, when Samuel ben Samson recorded that "Before we arrived in [Tiberias] we saw the tomb of Rabbi Meir".
 Samuel b.
 Samson also recorded the tomb of another Rabbi Meir, near Safed.

 Jehiel of Paris (13th century) said that the tomb was that of the otherwise unknown "Meir Katzin", and the anonymous student of Nachmanides (14th) said that it was the tomb of the otherwise unknown "Meir Tatzun".
-Moses Bassola (16th) said that "They say that there is a buried one whose name is Rabbi Meir who took a vow never to sit down until the Messiah arrives, and he is buried standing up.
+Moses Bassola (16th) recorded that "Near [Tiberias], a grave marked by standing stones.
+They are always gathering to pray there, and they say that it is the grave of a certain Rabbi Meir who vowed never to sit down until the Messiah arrives, and he is buried standing up.
 He is not the Rabbi Meir of our Mishnah."

-Nachmanides' well-known emigration to the region confused matters further, as his acronym RMBN was mistakenly associated with the occupant of the tomb and misinterpreted as Rabbi Meir Baal haNes ("Rabbi Meir of the Miracle") in the nineteenth century.
+Nachmanides' well-known emigration to the region confused matters further, as his acronym RMBN was mistakenly associated with the occupant of the tomb and misinterpreted as Rabbi Meir Baal haNes ("Rabbi Meir of the Miracle").
+The earliest known version of Yichus Avot, a 16th-century pilgrimage guide, says "Rabbi Jeremiah is buried standing up by the hot springs" (cf. y.
+Kilaim 9:3, Ketubot 12:3, Albeck's BRab p.
+1286) and lists "Meir Baal haNes" as entombed at Gush Halav, but many later copies put Meir by the springs.

-Nonetheless, some eventually began to claim that the tomb of "Meir" by the Sea of Galilee was in fact that of Rabbi Meir the tanna of the Mishnah.
-In this view, pilgrims visit his grave and recite Tehillim and a special prayer, especially on his yahrtzeit (anniversary of his death) the 14th of Iyar, which is also Pesach Sheni.
+Nonetheless, some eventually began to claim that the tomb of "Meir" by the Sea of Galilee was in fact that of Rabbi Meir, the Tanna of the Mishnah.
+In this view, pilgrims visit the site to recite Tehillim and special prayers.
+A hillula is held in his honor on 14 Iyyar (Pesach Sheni); this date was originally selected for convenience, falling three days before Shimon ben Yochai's hillula (18 Iyyar), but it is now popularly believed to be his yahrzeit.
+Others light an extra lamp for Rabbi Meir on 1 Tevet (the sixth night of Hanukkah).

 Charities have been named for "Meir of the Miracle", including Colel Chabad Rabbi Meir Ba'al HaNes' charity founded by Rabbi Schneur Zalman of Liadi in 1788, Kolel Ahavas Zion Siebenburgen founded in 1824, 'Rabbi Meir Baal HaNeis Salant' charity founded in 1860 by Rabbi Shmuel Salant and Kolel Chibas Yerushalayim/Meir Baal HaNess.